markjprice/apps-services-net8/docs/ch09-odata.md

 }
 ```

-4. In Views/Home, in Index.cshtml, delete its existing markup and then add markup to render the products with a form for the visitor to enter the start of a product name, as shown in the following markup:
+4. In `Views/Home`, in `Index.cshtml`, delete its existing markup and then add markup to render the products with a form for the visitor to enter the start of a product name, as shown in the following markup:
 ```html
 @using Packt.Shared
 @{